chhuang-one/sqxclib/doc/SqQuery.md

 	Note: You must call sq_query_end_sub() in end of subquery or brackets.

 Below C convenient macros for above functions/macros:
-These C macro use variadic macro GCC extension to pass NULL in the last argument.
-Don't use these if your C preprocessor does NOT support it. see below "Portability".
+These C macro use variadic macro to pass NULL in the last argument.

 	sq_query_from_sub(),
 	sq_query_join_sub(),